 As a carrier offering services to the public, the Company must comply with the requirements of common carriage under the Communications Act, including the offering of service on a non-discriminatory basis at just and reasonable rates, and obtaining FCC approval prior to any assignment of authorizations or any transfer of de jure or de facto control of the Company.
 The Company is classified as a non-dominant common carrier for domestic service and is not required to obtain specific prior FCC approval to initiate or expand domestic interstate services.
-Pursuant to authority granted to the Commission in the 1996 Telecommunications Act, the FCC no longer requires non-dominant interexchange carriers, including the Company, to maintain tariffs for their interstate, domestic interexchange services on file at the Commission.
-In an October 31, 1996 order, the FCC ruled that after a nine-month transition period, non-dominant carriers, like the Company, may not file domestic interstate tariffs.
-Non-dominant carriers will be required, however, to provide rate and service information to customers, as well as maintain price and service information to make such information available on a timely basis to the Commission upon request.
-The Company may maintain its interstate tariff filed pursuant to the FCC's earlier tariff filing rules during the nine-month period.
+The FCC requires domestic carriers, including the Company, to maintain tariffs on file at the Commission.
+Although the interstate tariffs of non-dominant carriers are subject to FCC review, they are presumed lawful and are seldom contested.
+As a domestic non-dominant carrier, the Company is permitted to make tariff filings on a single day's notice and without cost support to justify specific rates.
+The FCC is currently considering whether to exempt non-dominant domestic carriers from federal tariffing requirements, pursuant to authority granted to the Commission in the 1996 Telecommunications Act, although there can be no assurance that the FCC will adopt this policy.